GiulianoSpaghetti/wheelofnumfortune.avalonia/README.md

 A simple enigmatic program for windows and GNU/linux that allow to find a cookie got from internet discorìvering ine letter a time.

 ## ATTENTION
-This product is delclared discontinued and replaced by wheelofnumfortune.material
+This product is declared discontinued and replaced by wheelofnumfortune.material

 ## Bugs